-The Investment Advisory Council concurs with Staff's recommendation that the SBI authorize the Executive Director, with assistance from legal counsel, to work with the Office of Higher Education to negotiate and execute a new five year contract with TIAA-CREF Tuition Financing, Inc. to provide services for the Minnesota College Savings Plan.
+Staff is requesting that the Investment Advisory Council concur with Staff's recommendation to authorize the Executive Director, with assistance from legal counsel, to work with the Office of Higher Education to negotiate and execute a new five year contract with TIAA-CREF Tuition Financing, Inc. to provide services for the Minnesota College Savings Plan.